Kaisei Kondo: Early years

-In March 2017 Kaisei won the All Japan Shin Karate K-2 Grand Prix this national title victory allowed to participate in the K-1 Koshien tournament later that year.
-Giving him a chance to confront himself with the best under 18-year-old amateur kickboxers of Japan.

-Kaisei won the -65 kg K-1 Koshien tournament title on November 23, 2017 with a high kick knockout.
-This win installed him as one of the most promising young fighters of the country.
+In March 2017, Kaisei won the All Japan Shin Karate K-2 Grand Prix.
+This national title victory allowed him to participate in the K-1 Koshien tournament later that year.
+He competed against other under-18-year-old amateur kickboxers of Japan.
+Kaisei won the 65 kg K-1 Koshien tournament title on November 23, 2017 with a high kick knockout.

 Professional career

 Kaisei made his professional debut on March 21, 2018 at the K'festa 1 event.
-At just 16 years old Kaisei scored a first-round KO victory against Shota Hara.
+At just 16 years old, Kaisei scored a first-round KO victory against Shota Hara.

 Kaisei's next fight on June 17, 2018 against the more experienced Hayato Suzuki ended in a draw after 3 rounds.
 Following a disappointing result, Kaisei went back to amateur competition and won the 2018 K-1 Koshien tournament for a second time, making him the first to win this accolade two years in a row.
-He then rematched his opponent from the 2017 K-1 Koshien final Ruku as a professional in K'festa 2, Kaisei won by second-round knockout.
+He then rematched his opponent from the 2017 K-1 Koshien final Ruku as a professional in K'festa 2.
+Kaisei won by second-round knockout.

-His impressive performances prompted the matchmakers to sign him for a Krush Welterweight title fight only 2 months later against the very popular champion Minoru Kimura at Krush 101.
-Kaisei went into this fight as a massive underdog but managed to knock down the champion with a high knee in round 1 before losing by body punches TKO in the following round.
+His impressive performances prompted the matchmakers to sign him for a Krush Welterweight title fight two months later against the popular champion Minoru Kimura at Krush 101.
+Kaisei knocked down the champion with a high knee in round 1 before losing by TKO in the following round.

-On August 24, 2019 Kondo scored a first round, K-1 knockout of the year contender when he made Riki Matsuoka faceplant from a right overhand at K-1 World GP 2019: Japan vs World 5 vs 5 & Special Superfight in Osaka.
-Kaisei was then matched with top 10 ranked Jordann Pikeur for a shot at the 67.5 kg title on November 24 at K-1 World GP 2019 Yokohamatsuri.
+On August 24, 2019, Kondo scored a first round, K-1 knockout of the year contender when he took out Riki Matsuoka with a right overhand at K-1 World GP 2019: Japan vs World 5 vs 5 & Special Superfight in Osaka.
+Kaisei was then matched with top-10 ranked competitor Jordann Pikeur for the 67.5 kg title on November 24 at K-1 World GP 2019 Yokohamatsuri.
 Kondo lost the fight by TKO in round 2 due to repeated knockdowns from punches.

-On August 29, 2020 Kaisei entered the 4-man Krush -67.5 kg Championship Tournament at Krush 116.
-Kaisei won in the semi final by TKO from Punches against Kaito.
-He faced Kazuki Yamagiwa in the final and had to give up at the end of round 1 when he broke his hand and wrist hitting the top of his opponent's head.
+On August 29, 2020, Kaisei entered the 4-man Krush -67.5 kg Championship Tournament at Krush 116.
+Kaisei won in the semi-final by TKO from punches against Kaito.
+He faced Kazuki Yamagiwa in the final and forfeited at the end of round 1 when he broke his hand and wrist hitting the top of his opponent's head.

 Kondo was scheduled to fight Maki Dwansonpong at K-1: K’Festa 4 on March 21, 2021.
 He won the bout by majority decision with scores of 29-29, 30-28 and 30-28.

 Konda faced Alan Soares at Krush 133 on January 28, 2022.
 He won the fight by a first-round knockout, flooring Soares with a knee to body.

 Kondo faced Hayato Suzuki at K-1 World GP 2022 in Fukuoka on August 11, 2022.
 He lost the fight by a fourth-round knockout.